Stop Yo-Yo Dieting

 Keto and low carb can be seen as restrictive ways of eating because most sugar is no longer eaten, but I prefer to think of them as the more true meaning of the word: just the way we choose to eat.

-The way I teach keto and low carb in my course Breaking Free From Diet Prison: The Roadmap to Low Carb and Keto Success, supports an intuitive eating path to eating this way.
+The way I teach keto and low carb in my course Keto and Low Carb Fundamentals: Exploring the Basics, supports an intuitive eating path to eating this way.

 Diabetes and blood sugar balance

-- With diabetes that is already established, there is evidence that insulin dosage and glucose-lowering medication can be lowered or eliminated.
+• With diabetes that is already established, there is evidence that insulin dosage and glucose-lowering medication can be lowered or eliminated if you are very low carb, such as with Keto.

 Normal fasting insulin should measure less than 5.
 My own experience was that my fasting insulin level was 49!
 My A1C was often above 6 - quite solidly in pre-diabetic range.
 After less than a year on keto, my fasting insulin dropped to 12 and my A1C, although mid-5's, was well out of pre-diabetic territory.